 LTD policies require you to submit continuously updated proof of your disability.
 You may satisfy this proof as easily as providing updated medical records.
 Or you may provide evidence of an annual or semi-annual re-certification by your doctor that you continue to be disabled.
 Or you may be required to attend regular “independent medical examinations”.

 As you may surmise, one of the most common reasons LTD benefits are terminated is that the claimant failed to receive regular, ongoing medical treatment.
 That’s why you should continue to obtain medical treatment even if your doctor has told you there’s “nothing else” the doctor can do for you to improve your medical condition.
-Even if there is “nothing more” that can be done for you, you should continue to go to the doctor to produce the evidence that your condition continues to be so serious that you are disabled.
+Even if there is “nothing more” that can be done for you, you should continue to go to the doctor to produce evidence that your condition continues to be so serious that you are disabled.
 If you completely stop going to see the doctor, your insurance company may interpret your lack of treatment as proof that your condition has improved.

+It is common for long-term disability insurance companies to hire investigators to conduct video surveillance of a claimant’s activities.
 Because it is costly to conduct video surveillance, the LTD insurer will likely conduct surveillance at a time when it knows where you will be.

 For example, if you provided the insurance company with a daily log of your activities to support your claim and the log shows you go to church every Sunday at 11:00 a.m., they may decide to follow you on a Sunday because they know that you will be leaving your home.
 Or, if you advised them of the date and time of your next doctor’s appointment, they may send someone to follow you on that day.
 Likewise, if the insurance company has arranged for an “independent” medical examination for you, they may send someone to conduct surveillance on that day.
 The insurance company may hire the surveillance company to follow you a few days before or a few days after such times.
 That way they have a comparison point.